kevinkwee/bookshelf-api/README.md

 # Bookshelf API

 A RESTful API built with Node.JS and Hapi framework.
-This project is my submission for Belajar Membuat Aplikasi Back-End untuk Pemula class at Dicoding.
+This project is my submission for Belajar Membuat Aplikasi Back-End untuk Pemula course at Dicoding.

 ## Usage
 Requires Node.JS >= v14.17.0